holderlb/graph-stream-generator/README.md

 ### Pattern

 A pattern describes a subgraph (set of vertices and edges) that are probabilistically-added to the graph streams.
 Vertices can be new, or drawn from earlier in the stream.
 Edges are assigned to a specific stream and scheduled according to a uniform offset range from the initial time unit when the pattern is chosen.
-Each vertex and edge can have a set of attribute-value pairs.
+Each vertex and edge can have a set of attribute-value pairs and an optional type.
 Specifically, a pattern consists of the following properties (all required):

 * **id**: String identifier for this pattern, which is used to identify pattern instances in the output instances file.
 * **track**: Whether or not this pattern's instances should be output to the instances file.
 Value is "true" or "false".